wangzhenj321/CPP-Manual/initialization-of-class-member-variables.md

 };
 ```

-> ***Remarks*** For members of fundamental types, it makes no difference which of the ways above the constructor is defined, because they are not initialized by default, ***but for member objects (those whose type is a class), if they are not initialized after the colon, they are default-constructed.***
+> For members of fundamental types, it makes no difference which of the ways above the constructor is defined, because they are not initialized by default, ***but for member objects (those whose type is a class), if they are not initialized after the colon, they are default-constructed.***

 ## References